nest/nest-simulator/extras/userdoc/md/documentation/connection-generator-interface.md

 In contrast to the [built-in connection functions](connection-management.md) and the Topology module, the Connection Generator Interface has a different way for specifying the connectivity:

-2. pre- and postsynaptic neurons are created
+1. pre- and postsynaptic neurons are created
-1. a Connection Generator object is created, which specifies the connectivity pattern
+1. a Connection Generator object is created which specifies the connectivity pattern
-3. the Connection Generator is applied to the sets of source and target neurons using the `CGConnect` function.
+1. the Connection Generator is applied to the sets of source and target neurons using the `CGConnect` function.

 ## Example in PyNEST using the Connection-Set Algebra